June 28, 2016 Meeting (Closed)

 - Mr. Michael Gatiglio, Senior Administrator, Superior Court of California, County of Los Angeles

 - Hon.
-David V. Herriford, Judge of the Superior Court of Los Angeles County
+David V. Herriford, Judge of the Superior Court of California, County of Los Angeles

 - Hon.
-James P. Madden, Commissioner of the Superior Court of Santa Clara County
+James P. Madden, Commissioner of the Superior Court of California, County of Santa Clara

 - Hon.
-J. Kent O’Mara, Referee of the Superior Court of Yolo County
+J. Kent O’Mara, Commissioner of the Superior Court of California, County of Yolo

-- Ms. Stephanie Saracco-Reed, Court Operations Manager, Superior Court of San Diego County
+- Ms. Stephanie Saracco-Reed, Court Operations Manager, Superior Court of California, County of San Diego

-- Ms. Leslie Witten-Rood, Assistant Director, California Office of Traffic Safety
+- Mr. Randy Weissman, Chief Deputy, Operations, California Office of Traffic Safety

-- Mr. Courtney Tucker, Lead Staff Attorney, Criminal Justice Services, Operations & Programs Division, Judicial Council of California
+- Ms. Kimberly DaSilva, Co-Lead Staff, Attorney Criminal Justice Services, Operations & Programs Division, Judicial Council of California

 The Traffic Advisory Committee was created in 1995 and works toward improving the administration of justice in the adjudication of traffic and bail-forfeitable offenses; identifies policy issues and recommends rules and model procedures that will make the handling of traffic and bail-forfeitable offenses more consistent statewide.